 - 3. Digitize the following column using input reference points to mark the area where the stitches will be placed.
 These input points must placed on alternate sides of the column.
 The Status Line will give input prompts to follow throughout the process.
-(Follow steps 1 through 10 in the example on page 64) - The left click on the mouse is used to insert a straight input point.
+(Follow steps 1 through 10 in the example on the next page) - The left click on the mouse is used to insert a straight input point.
 A triangle represents each straight point. - The right mouse button is used to insert a curved input point.
 A circle represents each curved point. - Always start with the left click.
 This is similar to digitizing with mark points in that you must have even numbers of points on alternate sides of the column. - If the shape is curved, in some cases you will need to alternate between left click and right clicks. - Notice the wireframe outlines that form on the screen as you digitize.
 If they cross, they will show an X and you will get a bow tie effect of the stitching. - If you make a mistake or click too many points, simply press the backspace key on the keyboard to delete the last input point.
-Each time the backspace key is pressed, the input points will be deleted in sequence. - 4.
-When you are finished digitizing the column, press the Enter key on the keyboard.
+Each time the backspace key is pressed, the input points will be deleted in sequence.